Xelo04/Mindful-Media/README.md

-add margin to the filters in userStoryForm and change the placeholder to the name of question check every component that have matching its purpose description update questions
+add margin to the filters in userStoryForm and change the placeholder to the name of question check every component that have matching its purpose description update questions make sure that footer will be always on bottom